fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_security_policyseq.html.markdown

 * After the action of the above example, the policies on the FortiOS is 3,1,2

 Auxiliary information:
-* Attribute `policy_status` is used to get the lastest relative position of the policy with policy_src_id and the policy with policy_dst_id.
-See policy_status in the Attributes section for more information.
+* Attribute `state_policy_srcdst_pos` is used to get the lastest relative position of the policy with policy_src_id and the policy with policy_dst_id.
+See state_policy_srcdst_pos in the Attributes section for more information.
-* Attribute `state_policy_list` includes the latest policy list(by sequence).
+* Attribute `state_policy_list` includes the latest policy list(by sequence) for reference.
 See state_policy_list in the Attributes section for more information.

 ## Argument Reference
 The following arguments are supported: